OSM-Made/Orbis-Suite/README.md

+This repo has become stale and out of date please visit the newer one [here](https://github.com/OSM-Made/Orbis-Suite-3.0).
+Thanks :D

 # Orbis-Suite
 A suite of tools used for developing things on a jailbroken PS4.
 Aswell as an included DLL for creating 3rd party C# applications using the OrbisLib API.